 The DBS now issues a DBS disclosure certificate to the subject of the check only, rather than to the School.
-It is a condition of employment with the School that the original disclosure certificate is provided to the School within two weeks of it being received by the applicant.
+It is a condition of employment with the School that the original disclosure certificate is provided to the School within one month of it being received by the applicant.
 Original certificates should not be sent by post.
-Applicants must bring the original certificate into the School within two weeks of it being received.
-A convenient time and date for doing so should be arranged with the HR department as soon as the certificate has been received.
+Applicants must bring the original certificate into the School within one month of it being received.
+A convenient time and date for doing so should be arranged with the Compliance Officer as soon as the certificate has been received.
+Applicants who are unable to attend at the School to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
+Certified copies must be sent to the Compliance Officer.
+Where a certified copy is sent, the original disclosure certificate must still be provided on the first working day.
 Employment will remain conditional upon the original certificate being provided and it being considered satisfactory by the School.
 If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
 This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision has been put in place.